 - 1. Caregiver -An adult family member or another individual, who is an "informal" provider of in-home and community care to an older individual.
 "Informal" means that the care is not provided as part of a public or private formal service program. - 2.
-Care Recipient Older persons age 60 and over, or a grandchild under 18 years of age, who receive inhome and community care from a caregiver.
+Care Recipient Older persons age 60 and over, or a grandchild under 18 years of age, who receive in- home and community care from a caregiver.
 In SAMS a caregiver and care recipient receive reciprocal services, that is, the same service unit provides respite or assistance to the caregiver and at the same time provides care to the care recipient. - 3.
-Disabled Having a disability attributable to mental or physical impairments, that result in substantial functional limitations in 1 or more of the following areas of major life activity: (A) self-care, (B) receptive and expressive language, (C) learning, (D) mobility, (E) self-direction, (F) capacity for independent living, (G) economic self-sufficiency, (H) cognitive functioning, and (I) emotional adjustment. - 4.
+Disabled Refers to a person who has a physical or mental impairment or mental illness that substantially limits one or more Activities of Daily Living (ADLs), has a record of such impairment or is regarded as having such impairment.
+It is important that disability status be viewed within the context of the service.
+For example, a client that is diabetic would have a disability for a home delivered or a congregate meal program, but would not be considered disabled for a transportation service. - 4.
 Frail Defined by the Older Americans Act as a client/customer unable to perform at least two activities of daily living (ADLs) without substantial human assistance, including verbal reminding, physical cueing, or supervision. - 5.
 Living Alone A one person household (using the Census definition of household) where the householder lives by his or herself in an owned or rented place of residence in a non-institutional setting, including board and care facilities, assisted living units and group homes. - 6.
 Local Funds "Associated Contractually" any other funds beyond Title III, Block Grant, USDA, project income and match that are associated with the service and mentioned in the contract.
 We recommend that all funds associated with the contract be identified so that we have a clear picture of services for advocacy purposes. - 7.
-Poverty Persons considered to be in poverty are those whose income is at or below the official poverty guideline (as defined each year by the Office of Management and Budget, and adjusted by the Secretary (DHHS) in accordance with subsection 673 (2) of the Community Services Block Grant Act (42 U.S.C.
-9902 (2)). http://aspe.hhs.gov/2015-poverty-guidelines - 8.
-Minority Provider A business concern that is: A) at least 51% owned by one or more individual who are ether African American, of Hispanic origin, American Indian, Native Alaskan, Native Hawaiian, Asian American, Pacific Islander minority or B) a publicly owned business having at least 51% of its stock owned by one or more minority individuals and C) has its management and daily business controlled by one or more minority individuals. - 9.
-Minority Status Minority older persons are confined to the following designations: - A) African American, Not of Hispanic Origin A person having origins in any of the black racial groups of Africa. - B) Hispanic Origin A person of Mexican, Puerto Rican, Cuban, or Central or South American or other Spanish culture or origin, regardless of race.
+Low Income or Economic Need Persons considered to be "low income" are those whose income is below 100% the federal poverty level guidelines, which the United States department of health and human services establishes annually according to section 673(2) of the Omnibus Reconciliation Act of 1981, 95 Stat.
+511, 42 U.S.C.
+9902 and publishes on http://aspe.hhs.gov/2019-poverty-guidelines - 8.
+Minority Status Minority older persons are confined to the following designations: - A) Black or African American, Not of Hispanic Origin A person having origins in any of the black racial groups of Africa. - B) Hispanic or Latino Origin A person of Cuban, Mexican, Puerto Rican, South or Central American, or other Spanish culture or origin, regardless of race A person of Mexican, Puerto Rican, Cuban, or Central or South American or other Spanish culture or origin, regardless of race.